simonscmap/cmapdatapipeline/docs/getting_started/database_design.rst

 Simons CMAP currently has three servers that contain near replicates of the SQL Server database.
 The names of these three are: Rainier, Mariana and Rossby.
 Rainier was the first dedicated server to host the database and currently serves as the main 'source of truth'.

+In addition to the three SQL Servers there is a a Spark SQL Warehouse cluster with Apache Hive ANSI SQL:2003 interface.
+Its alias is: Cluster.
+This is used for large datasets (i.e. satellite data and Darwin) or continuously updated datasets (i.e. Argo data).

 .. warning::
    Rainier is currently the production database and 'source of truth'.
 If you want to test features, use Mariana or Rossby.